-The Champ precious metals property is located 10 kilometres southwest of Castlegar, British Columbia and consists of 5 claims totaling 1369.6 hectares.
-Golden has contracted an Independent Qualified Person to complete an updated National Instrument 43-101 technical report to support the listing of the Company's shares on a Canadian Stock Exchange.
+The Champ precious metals property is located 10 kilometres southwest of Castlegar, British Columbia, and consists of 5 claims totaling 1369.6 hectares.
+Golden has contracted an independent Qualified Person to complete an updated National Instrument 43-101 Standards of Disclosure for Mineral Projects technical report to support the listing of the Company's shares on a Canadian stock exchange.